Chapter 11 : Bobby Hebb

 The death of Johnny Kidd seemed like the end of the world!
 The following days were spent in a kind of twilight, punctuated by visits from various friends and well-wishers, including a couple of office girls from Rymans, my previous employer.
 I couldn’t do a lot at the time, my left arm being damaged, my nose broken, amongst various injuries to my head, back and neck.
 The other pirates had been commandeered by Kidd’s old bassist, Johnny Spence, for a tour backing Jerry Lee Lewis, where only Mick Stewart got to perform.
 Jerry Lee had his U.S. bassist and drummer, but the others had to be there to uphold one of the many daft rules that the Musician’s Union had laid down.
 Poor Johnny Irving was devastated, blaming himself for not being there to drive Kidd as he had always done, and he immediately renounced all connections with the music business that had been his livelihood for so many years, turning down jobs offered by such giant acts as The Shadows and The Who!

 Still in a state of shock, I agreed to join Mick and Solly in carrying on the Pirates, which we unanimously decided was what Johnny would have wanted.
 As soon as I was well enough we began to plan our future, which was given a boost with the offer of a month-long tour backing a visiting U.S. star.
 Bobby Hebb had enjoyed success in his own country before breaking through in Britain with his self-penned song “Sunny”.
 Also covered by own Georgie Fame, Sunny was a hit on both sides of the Atlantic, and Bobby was riding high!
-Shortly before rehearsals were due to start, drummer Roger Truth decide to join a touring soul extravaganza called “The Mack Sound”, a fourteen-strong band led by the former U.S. light-heavyweight boxing championship contender, Freddy Mack.
+Shortly before rehearsals were due to start, drummer Roger Truth decided to join a touring soul extravaganza called “The Mack Sound”, a fourteen-strong band led by the former U.S. light-heavyweight boxing championship contender, Freddy Mack.
 A replacement was quickly recruited in the form of Kenny Slade, a terrific drummer from Sheffield who had previously played in Joe Cocker’s band.

 L to R: Nick Simper, Johnny B. Great, Mick Stewart, Ken Slade.
 December 1966